 - Train from Black Cat has the number 13 etched on the side of his custom-made gun.
 Like Golgo 13, it's usually bad luck for the person fighting him (he can even use his gun to deflect bullets).
 He also has the number 13 tattooed on his collar.
 Not to mention that his catch phrase is "I'm here to bring some bad luck."

 - Hellsing has a secret Vatican organization known as Section XIII: Iscariot.
 They're a creepy bunch.

-- In Death Note, Light Yagami was trying to invoke this trope when he had Ryuk add a fake rule to the Death Note's directions.
+- Light Yagami was trying to invoke this trope when he had Ryuk add a fake rule to the Death Note's directions.
 The "thirteen day rule" stated that anyone who wrote a name in the Death Note and did not keep writing names would die after thirteen days.
 This retroactively "proved" Light's and Misa's innocence after their confinement, and Light was noticeably angered when Mello disproved it.
 He considered it critical enough that he was willing to murder his own father to preserve the illusion.

 - This trope is invoked in Legend of Galactic Heroes.
 The Alliance's 13th Fleet, under the control of Yang Wenli, is a Ragtag Bunch of Misfits, originally only half the size of other fleets and composed of raw recruits and remnants of devastated forces.
 However, they're anything but unlucky due to Wenli's tactical genius.